droesler/HP_Lovecraft_RNN_Text_Generator/README.md

 H.P.
 Lovecraft Character-level RNN Text Generator
 ---

-A 2-layer GRU character-level language model trained on a corpus of [the fiction of H.P.
+A GRU-based character-level language model trained on a corpus of [the fiction of H.P.
 Lovecraft](https://www.hplovecraft.com/writings/texts/).

 Run the demo notebook in Google Colab: